jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-51.md

 ---
+title: Substance is God in Manifest Form
-title: "God is the Only Independent Substance"
+# title: "God is the Only Independent Substance"
 heading: Articles 51-
 weight: 24
 description: "The duration alone of our life is sufficient to demonstrate the existence of God"